anaypant/anaypant.github.io/index.md

 This site is a  collection of various techy things that I do.

 ## PyCon conference
 I have been attending PyCon since 2017.
-I missed 2020 due to the pandemic.
-However I am eager to particpate and present in PyCon 2021 !
-My poster titled "Creating and teaching games in Python to teach Artificial Intelligence concepts" has been accepted and I will present it virtually on May 16th, 2021.
-You can find out more at https://us.pycon.org/2021/
+I missed 2020 due to the pandemic but I did present virtually ( while recovering from appedicitis in hospital!!)  on May 16th, 2021.
+[PyCon poster session presented on hublio.
+Viewed by 20+ visitors ](https://pyconus2021.hubilo.com/)

+I also got an oppotunity to present this submission as a talk in PyOhio 2021 [PyOhio lightning talk - Creating and Teaching Games in Python to teach Artificial Intelligence Concepts to 6-12 graders](https://www.pyohio.org/2021/program/talks/creating-and-teaching-games-in-python-to-teach-artificial-intelligence-concepts)

 I have presented posters in PyCon 2018 and 2019.
 It is great fun and a nice way to meet other people interested in the same things as you are!
 Thank you PyCon for providing me financial aid each year to attend and present!
 * [Click here for my Pycon submissions](../pycon-submissions)